-Taxpayers must use actual expenses if the vehicle was used for hire or if five or more vehicles were simultaneously used in the farming operation.
-A taxpayer is not considered to be using five or more vehicles at the same time if he or she alternates using those vehicles for business.
+You must use actual expenses if five or more vehicles were simultaneously used in the farming operation.
+You are not considered to be using five or more vehicles at the same time if you alternate using those vehicles for business.